Nidulus/nidulus_swarm/README.md

 This is not required for the tcp example, "net" package comes with nodejs, and our binary has a modified nodejs built-in.

 If your project requires great throughput you should consider learning NodeJS.
 Doing http/socket sending to a different application will always be slower than handling the message directly in NodeJS by extending svc.js in its native language.

+### DISCLAIMER

+This software is free to use "as is", for any purpose.
+Nidulus is not responsible for any mishap this free software might cause your specific project.
+It is your responsibility to test this software for your specific  design solution and needs before deciding if it fits your needs.\
+After any upgrade of version you should test it again for your specific solution.

+For any other setup you will need to contact us for a tailored support deal.

+Nidulus does welcome feedback, of any kind, as we keep improving our software continuously.\
+Report eventual bugs or strange behaviour to contact@nidulus.io with subject "Swarm controller".